Credit Suisse fails to narrow National Century fraud trial

 Graham said Credit Suisse did not show it would be prejudicial to include Poulsen as a co-defendant, given some overlap in the claims against both.
 He also said a joint trial would save time and make it easier to apportion fault.

-The judge added that both sides have signalled a willingness to resolve some issues about Poulsen's liability ahead of a trial, and that he is "hopeful" they can do so.
+The judge added that both sides have signaled a willingness to resolve some issues about Poulsen's liability ahead of a trial, and that he is "hopeful" they can do so.

 Last Friday, Graham ruled that under New York law, a jury could hold Credit Suisse fully responsible for Poulsen's wrongdoing if it found they jointly caused bondholder losses.
 Poulsen is considered insolvent.